Mining

 Mining teams are surrounded by historian data, but the people closest to the equipment often do not have time to manually trend every crusher, mill, slurry pump, conveyor, and process-circuit signal.
 Early warning signs get buried in CSV exports, dashboards, shift notes, and alarm noise.

-Grayson TimeSeries Lite helps engineers and operators ask direct questions of that data and get evidence-based answers backed by deterministic models.
+Grayson TimeSeries Lite helps mill teams ask direct questions of that data and get evidence-based answers backed by deterministic models.

 The cost: A crusher trip or unplanned crusher outage can starve the downstream circuit, reduce throughput, and force maintenance teams into reactive troubleshooting.